rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/communication-topologies/local-communication-broker.md

 over LAN.
 This kind of communication can prove to be highly latent if the application service is distributed over WAN.

-rapyuta.io provides a public package, **Rapyuta IO Local Communication** Broker, to help support multi-device communication in the same local network, thus, reducing the robotics application latency by ensuring that the devices involved are in the same local network.
+rapyuta.io provides a public package, **Rapyuta IO Local Communication Broker**, to help support multi-device communication in the same local network, thus, reducing the robotics application latency by ensuring that the devices involved are in the same local network.